 Financial and Operational Activity

 On successful completion of a remote gaming licence application process, the applicant, now a Licensee, is granted a ten (10) year Licence.

-The Licensee is deemed to commence activity upon acquiring the gaming licence.
+The Licensee is deemed to commence activity upon acquiring the gambling licence.
 Any changes to the gaming equipment, such as rules of the game or any other intended divergences from the original Licence application must be submitted to the Authority for approval.